n1d3v/Spicetify-GUI-Installer/README.md

 # Spicetify-GUI-Installer
 A GUI for Spicetify.
 Project is originally made by @BaamBuus

-Note: Only works on Windows.
-Soon there will be other OS implementations.
+Note: Only works on Windows and Linux.
+Soon there **might** be macOS implementation but PyQt5 is broken on it.
 # Why?
 Just to make it easier to install Spicetify.